-Rafiah Al Talei is the acting editor in chief for Sada in Carnegie’s Middle East Program.
+Rafiah Al Talei is the editor-in-chief for Sada in Carnegie’s Middle East Program.

 Al Talei also has held fellowships at Stanford University, Syracuse University, and the National Endowment for Democracy.
 She has conducted research on women’s issues with Freedom House and with the International Council for Research and Exchange (IREX).
 She is a former candidate for parliament in Oman (Majlis Al-Shura) and frequently speaks on media freedom and women’s empowerment in the Gulf.